0x76agabond/diamond-guard/README.md

 **Security should be `dynamic`, not `static`.**

 In the current `Safe` model, once a `Guard` is deployed, **you need multisig approval to remove or replace it**, which slows down incident response.
-If an exploit happens, redeploying and re-approving a new `Guard` can take hours — time that attackers don’t need.
+If an exploit happens, redeploying and re-approving a new `Guard` can take hours — time that attackers already have.

 With **`Diamond Guard`**, the `Guard` itself becomes **modular and upgradeable**.
 You can patch, extend, or modify its logic **on the fly**, without replacing the entire `Guard` contract or going through a new multisig approval cycle.